 - People who use our website (see ‘cookies’ section)

 - Job applicants, employees and Members

-- People who work for other stakeholders in the New Forest who contact us, such as employees of the Forestry Commission or New Forest District Council
+- People who work for other stakeholders in the New Forest who contact us, such as employees of Forestry England or New Forest District Council

 - People who use and respond to our social media pages and posts

-- People we meet at our outreach events, including the work we do with schools, at the New Forest Show or in connection with particular projects; and
+- People we meet at our outreach events, including the work we do with schools, at the New Forest Show or in connection with particular projects

 - People who fill in surveys and consultations.

 You will see from this list that in some cases we need your contact information so that we can provide you with services or information that you have requested, such as planning applications or information requests.
 In some cases we might need some information that goes beyond your contact details – for example, if you are making a planning application we might need some information on how you use or intend to use your home.
 There may also be times we ask for this sort of information in a formal capacity – for example, during an enforcement investigation we might issue a Planning Contravention Notice.
 Where we need to use your information for reasons of this type (so that you can access a service or so that you can respond to an investigation), we will not ask you for consent to collect and use your information.
 This is because we have to use it in our capacity as the local planning authority or because we have another good reason why we need to use your information.